cubing/twsearch/docs/ADRs/2025-11-02 — Scramble derivation/2025-11-02 — Scramble derivation.md

 | 1          | Derivation level (`0x00` for root seeds) |
 | 2-31       | Pseudo-random bytes                      |

-Fo example, a typical root derivation seed for a competition would look like this:
+Fo example, a typical root derivation seed would look like this:

 ```
 67002dfc95e6d4288f418fbaa9150aa65b239fd5581f2d067d0293b9321a8b67
 ```

-This seed should be generated using a commitment scheme that:

-- ensures confidentiality until the scrambles are used
-- creates a way to verify the root seed against the scrambles used at the competition, and
-- allows a way for the WST to perform a multi-party ceremony to recover the seed in case of an emergency.

-TODO: specify this commitment scheme either here or in a separate spec.
+The protocol to generate a competition derivation seed is described in a section below.

 Given a `parentDerivationSeed` and an ASCII byte string `salt` (of any length), a new derivation seed is calculated per the following algorithm, expressed as a JavaScript reference implementation: